imagingofthings/pyFFS/doc/index.rst

 pyFFS documentation
 ###################

-*pyFFS* is a library to compute Fourier Series.
+*pyFFS* is a collection of efficient algorithms to compute Fourier Series and related transforms.

 Installation